The facts about swimming and dementia20/05/2019

 - Swimming can offer a sense of mental wellbeing, something which cannot be easily measured but is often anecdotally mentioned by participants.

 - It clears the mind, encourages positivity and builds a sense of self-worth.
-It can help you feel better than they otherwise might.

 - Swimming can soothe agitation and reduce anxiety, relax the body, supporting the body in a relatively weightless environment.